janjanmedinaaa/runsom-kmp/README.md

 3. Complete real-world activities tracked through Strava.
 4. Unlock your money as you make progress.

-Runsom is designed around the idea that people are often more motivated to avoid losing money than they are to earn rewards.
-By placing your own funds at stake, every kilometer becomes meaningful.
+Runsom is designed around the idea that people are more motivated when they have something meaningful to work toward.
+By having a tangible reward for physical activities, people would be more inspired to reach their goal.

 > ⚠️ Project Status: Active Development
 >